zephir74/C-chat/README.md

 This is a simple chat made in C. You have various commands availables, such as:

-- /help: display the help menu
+- /help : display the help menu
+- /user : display your username
-- /dir: get the current operating directory
+- /dir : get the current operating directory
-- /ip: get the server's public IP address
+- /ip : get the server's public IP address
-- /reboot: restart the server (entire system)
+- /reboot : restart the server (entire system)
-- /quit: exit the chat
+- /quit : exit the chat

 ## How to use

 To send a message, you just need to enter your username when connecting, and then enter the string you want to send.
-You can receive the message + the user that has sent it.
+You can receive the message + the user who sent it.
-To compile the files, open a shell the repository and type `make all`.
+To compile the files, open a shell in the repository and enter `make all`.
 Then, type `./server` for the server or `./client` for the client.

 ## Requirements